-PreReq: "C" or better in Acc 20; and "C" or better in Eng 21 or placement in Eng 102
+PreReq: "C" or better in Acc 20 or "C" or better in Acc 120; and "C" or better in Eng 21 or placement in Eng 102

 Introduction to preparation of federal and state of Hawaii individual income tax returns with an emphasis on tax principles and their application to the proper and effective preparation of tax return forms.
 Course is offered Spring only.
 (3 lec hrs.)